 When we think about what motivates us in our jobs, it comes down to something we want to achieve – the next big promotion, a pay raise, or the respect of our peers.
 But what is really behind those things?
 What do we truly want to accomplish for ourselves?
 That promotion may really mean job security for some, or a sense of progress for others.
 The pay raise?
 Financial security or savings for..

 So many times in my job, I get a lot of questions like, “how do you coach to engagement study results?”
 Questions like that remind me that so many engagement studies are based on personality tests, blanketing entire groups of individuals who are just that – INDIVIDUAL!
-So how can an engagement study accurately portray the personalities of each person on your team by putting them into..
+So how can an engagement study accurately portray the personalities of each person on your team by putting them into categories..

 When thinking about coaches of athletes, we typically picture the in-game situations.
 High-intensity, focused instruction paired with cheers and positive affirmations are the general structure of a coach’s interactions with players in a game or match.
 But what about practices?
 How does the coach play a part outside of the intense game play in helping the individuals they are coaching become..